-During the program, they not only learned more about the Chinese language and culture, but they also demonstrated leadership skills and the ability to express their thoughts clearly and articulately.
-The language program director at Northwestern described the students saying, “While they are business students, they are curious about all aspects of Chinese culture.
+During the program, they not only learned more about the Chinese language and culture, but also demonstrated leadership skills and the ability to express their thoughts clearly and articulately.
+The language program director at Northwestern described the students by saying, “While they are business students, they are curious about all aspects of Chinese culture.

 They didn’t just focus on the Chinese businesses and ignore the social and cultural history.
 I think that’s what makes them really stand out.”